RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 >Our Goal: We are living in a world with an immense love deficit, which means that none of us is receiving the love we need to reach our true potential, to truly thrive.
 Our goal is to build a support system, a web, that can hold every member of our world.
 We believe that we can fill that love-gap for every person in the world, either because they are an active member of our community or because they are touched personally by someone who has been empowered by 7 Cups of Tea.

 from [Our Mission](https://www.7cups.com/forum/GlensNook_84/OurVisionforaBetterWorld_334/OurMission_18219/1/)
+{:.right}

 7 Cups has values that describe how we relate to people.
 They have since been altered, so they now make less sense, but our original values included:

 >We do not judge or look down on people.
 We recognize that people make sense in the larger context or story of their lives.
 Sometimes it can seem like people are making choices that do not make sense, but this is likely because we do not have all of the details.
 We understand that people are complicated and that life is not simple or easy.

-from [Our Key Values](https://web.archive.org/web/20170710164036/https://www.7cups.com/about/values.php) (archived)
+from [Our Key Values](https://web.archive.org/web/20170710164036/https://www.7cups.com/about/values.php) (archived) {:.right}

 ### Limitations
 However, 7 Cups imposes general limitations on the emotional support its listeners provide.
-If a member clearly says they are actively and seriously harming themselves or someone else, refer the member to 7 Cups' Crisis page (`[7cups.com/crisis](https://www.7cups.com/crisis)`).
+If a member clearly says they are actively and seriously harming themselves or someone else, refer the member to 7 Cups' Crisis page ([`7cups.com/crisis`](https://www.7cups.com/crisis)).
 It is generally felt at 7 Cups that you cannot continue the chat when this happens.

 It is important to be aware that the word “actively” means “taking action”.
 A thought or fantasy is not an action.
 Planning to take action is not the same as taking action.
 For more information on this, there is a spearate guide: [Harm](https://rarelycharlie.github.io/guide/harm)